 With the rapid-fire patter of the auctioneer, the subtle nods, raised hands or waived catalogues of the bidders and the echo of the hammer falling, a live auction is an exciting place to be.
-Even if you’re following and bidding online or by phone there’s still the thrill of the chase, the chance you could grab a bargain or beat another bidder to your prize.
+Even if you're following and bidding online on our website or by phone there’s still the thrill of the chase, the chance you could grab a bargain or beat another bidder to your prize.

 If you’re lucky enough to have been the highest bidder then you’ll have to pay for your prize in full by midday the day after the auction at the latest.
 You can pay by bank transfer, debit card and credit card.
 You’ll also have until 1pm the following day to drive away your new pride and joy or we can arrange safe transportation for you if you prefer.